Skip to main content

 Direct link to killpid

 Kill a process by PID.
 Waits for the process to terminate before returning.
-Returns true if the process was killed, false if it was not found.
+Returns true if the process was killed, false if it wasn't found.

 const killed = await sandbox.processes.kill(handle.pid)